HKU Business School Inaugurates Shanghai Centre and Establishes East China Alumni Network

-HKU Business School officially inaugurated its Shanghai Centre (the Centre) and established the East China Alumni Association on 6 December 2025.
+HKU Business School officially inaugurated its Shanghai Centre (the Centre) and established the East China Alumni Network on 6 December 2025.
 This significant milestone marks a major step forward in the strategic expansion of HKU Business School into Shanghai and the University’s contribution to China’s national development.
 It also creates a new platform for deeper academic exchange, industry collaboration, and technological innovation between Shanghai and Hong Kong.

 Located at the Bund SOHO in Huangpu District, the HKU Business School Shanghai Centre adopts a “One School, Three Platforms, Dual Engines” development model.
 The Centre will focus on academic development, industry conversion services, and sci-tech innovation incubation.
 Driven by the dual engines of digital intelligence and FinTech research, the Centre aims to become an international innovation and commercial cooperation hub that embraces a “Technology × Humanities” mindset.